lloydroc/lloydroc.github.io/content/post/unix/iproute2_create_tunnel.md

 ### iproute2 and the dummy kernel module

 For this we'll need *iproute2*.
-As long as your linux distribution is fairly modern you should have *iproute2*.
+As long as your Linux distribution is fairly modern you should have *iproute2*.
 Type `ip` and you should see something like the following.

 {{< highlight bash >}}
 $ ip